Lester Bird: Early life and education

-Bird was born in New York City on February 21, 1938.
+Bird was born in New York City on 21 February 1938 to Vere Bird and his Barbudan wife Lydia.
 Lester and his elder brother Vere Bird Jr., also a British-educated lawyer, were considered sometime rivals, with The New York Times writing in 1990 that Lester had always overshadowed his brother, according to those who have known them both.
 He was educated at Antigua Grammar School and was brought up as a Methodist.
 Bird was a cricketer in his youth, playing for the Leeward Islands, and a long jump champion.
 He won a bronze medal in the long jump at the 1959 Pan American Games in Chicago while representing the British West Indies.
 He attended the University of Michigan, where he was All-American long jumper in 1960 and graduated in 1962.
 Bird completed his study of law in Britain and was called to the bar at Gray's Inn in 1969.
 From 1969 to 1976, Bird engaged in private practice in Antigua.